PapaJoesSoup/ShipManifest/README.md

 ShipManifest
 ============
+Version 5.0.9.0 - Release 05 Apr, 2016 - KSP 1.1 Compatability Update ** PreRelease **
+- New:  Updated code to run on KSP 1.1
+- New:  Modified screen message displays to account for channges to the object model.
+SM screen messages are wip.

 Version 5.0.1.0 - Release 14 Mar, 2016 - Bug fixes and APIs
 - New:  Removed DFInterface.dll.
 Added Reflection based Wrapper class source code for integration with DeepFreeze.
 - New:  Removed SMInterface.dll.
 Replaced by SMWrapper, which is also a reflection based wrapper for developer use with SM.